mineshmshah/passport-tutorial/README.md

 		}
 	);
 ```
-A request is sent back to facebook with the code to request the user information Facebook will see the code in the url and replies with the user details.
+A request is sent back to facebook with the code to request the user information.
+Facebook will see the code in the url and replies with the user details and is sent back to our server.

 24. We will create a route to check authentication:
 ``` js